MISP/misp-website/content/blog/SACTI_Secure_aggregation_of_cyber_threat_intelligence.md

 The next check counts the number of zero-sightings.
 Only if all 7 bits of a number are equal to zero, we have a zero-sighting.
 This means that we would like to compute $`\prod_{i=1}^{7}(1-b_{i})`$, which is equal to 1 if and only if the submitted integer is equal to zero.
 Summing this over all participants yields the number of submitted zeros.
 Comparing this with the pre-set threshold of the maximum number of tolerable zero-sightings is the second check.
 If both check yield positive results, it is time to perform the final aggregation and reveal the result.

 Secure multiplication of secret shares must be designed carefully to provide both security and correctness.
 For that reason, some extra information on the submitted bits is provided and used.
 This also means that additional consistency check must be performed.
 The above sketch of the protocol does not yet contain all details.
-For questions about further details we may be contacted via our [Slack channel](cossas.slack.com).

 # Security model